Managing Tech Debt

 Ward Cunningham's Original Metaphor

+Ward Cunningham first described the debt metaphor in his 1992 OOPSLA experience report.
 Tech debt is borrowed time.
 You take a shortcut to ship faster; you pay interest (extra effort) on future changes until you pay down the principal (refactor).
 Like financial debt, some is strategic and some is reckless.
 The metaphor helps non-engineers understand trade-offs.
+Martin Fowler later expanded on this with his Technical Debt Quadrant, distinguishing between deliberate vs. inadvertent and reckless vs. prudent debt.

 Tech Debt vs. Bad Code